fastrgv/hbox/README.md

 * Simplified the name to hbox.
 * Added 6th heuristic that drives searching for alternate configurations with equal promise.
 * Added better description of "baseline" solution methods 10..15, which are often quite usable, but less robust.
-* Renamed "endgame" to "halfway" since it's more descriptive.
+* Renamed the terminology "endgame" to "halfway" since it's more descriptive.
 This signifies a point in the solution search where several heuristics are dropped because their utility has ended.

 #### More change-history at end of this file